ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

      // Connect the event of when the button is released to our callback,
      // so pressing the button results in the callback being called.
+     // Create a callback such that when our button is released the buttonActivated callback is called.
      QObject::connect(button_, &QPushButton::released, this, &DemoPanel::buttonActivated);
    }